 We all know that saving for retirement is the wise course of action.
 That’s why we have Social Security, a form of forced savings that diverts income from our working years to our golden years.
 Social Security benefits were never designed to be Americans’ sole source of retirement income, though.
 That’s why saving for retirement, either through an employer-sponsored plan or on your own, is so important.

 According to the Social Security Administration, Social Security benefits make up about a third of the income of the elderly.
-The average Social Security benefit for retired workers was $1,925 per month, as of November 2024.
-Thanks to a 2.5% COLA in 2025, the average benefit is expected to increase to over $1,970 per month.
+The average Social Security benefit for retired workers was $1,976 per month as of January 2025.
+2 Thanks to a 2.8% COLA in 2026, the average benefit is expected to increase to about $2,031 per month.

 Keep in mind, though, that your Social Security benefits could be smaller.
 If you don’t have 35 years of work under your belt when you start claiming benefits, if your earnings were consistently low or if you claim benefits starting at age 62 instead of waiting until your full retirement age (or age 70, if you want maximum benefits), then you can expect a smaller monthly check.
 There’s also a gender gap in Social Security income.
 Women, because they tend to earn less and work for fewer years, draw smaller Social Security checks than men do.